CMIXIV/Machine-Learning-projects/README.md

 # Machine-Learning-projects
-I save my pet projects in Machine Learning with proven results here
+I save my pet projects in Machine Learning and DataCamp study scripts for reference